BakedBananas/BakedBananas/README.md

-- 👋 Hi, I’m @BakedBananas
+- 👋 Hi, I’m Jeremy Basdeo @BakedBananas
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science/machine learning, home automation, 3d printing, software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning smart home automation via Home Assistant and Node Red
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing at the moment.
-- 📫 How to reach me ...
+- 📫 How to reach me: jeremy.basdeo@gmail.com

 <!---
 BakedBananas/BakedBananas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.